leo-vainio/go-learning/howToGo/interfaces.md

 	s.name = "HEJ"
 }

+type person struct {
+	Name string
+	Age  int
+}

+// The Stringer interface, defined in the fmt package, is one of the most common interfaces.
+// A Stringer is a type that can describe itself as a string.
+The fmt package and others look
+// for this interface to print values. func (p person) String() string {
+	return fmt.Sprintf("%v (%v years)", p.Name, p.Age)
+}

 func main() {
 	// Interfaces can be thought of as a tuple of a value and a concrete type.
 There are
 	// value receivers and pointer receivers.
 Pointer receiver are most common since we